Edward-Ed4/Smart-Sheep-Sorter/README.md

 # 🐑 Automated Smart Sheep Sorter

-An embedded system that automatically identifies and sorts sheep based on wool presence using ESP32-CAM and Arduino Nano.
+An embedded system that automatically identifies and sorts sheep based on wool presence using ESP32-CAM and Arduino Uno.

 ## 📋 Project Overview